🙋♂️ Tech Support

 Working on Assignments

 The setup instructions above only need to be run once.
-But there’s one more thing you need to do every time you open a new terminal window: activate the environment.

 Using Git

 All of our course materials, including your assignments, are hosted on GitHub in this Git repository.
-This means that you’ll need to download and use Git in order to work with the course materials.

 Git is a version control system.
 In short, it is used to keep track of the history of a project.
 With Git, you can go back in time to any previous version of your project, or even work on two different versions (or "branches") in parallel and "merge" them together at some point in the future.
-We'll stick to using the basic features of Git in DSC 80.
+We'll stick to using the basic features of Git in this course.

 Moving forward, to bring in the latest version of the repository, in your local repository, run: